topshell-language/topshell/README.md

-> **Done with Bash?**
->
-> TopShell is a statically typed, purely functional, reactive environment with visualization capabilities that can be used in many of the same situations.
+**TopShell is a functional language through which you can SSH into a server, grap a file, fill in some data from the internet and then create a live graphical plot of the result that changes whenever the file is written to.**

+* Purely functional with type inference
+* Asynchronous I/O and reactive streaming
+* Visualization capabilities

+And in many situations, you can use it in place of the terminal!

 # [Online playground](http://show.ahnfelt.net/topshell/)